mathieu-benoit/acm-workshop/content/gke-cluster/more-exercises.md

 ---
 - Duration: 10 min

-Do you want more optional exercices?
+Do you want more optional exercises?
 Here you are!

 ## Concept of drift